 Gynecologic cancers are the uncontrolled growth of abnormal cells in a woman’s reproductive organs, and include cancers of the uterus, cervix, ovary, vagina, fallopian tubes, and vulva.
 Often cancer cells will form a lump or tumor.
 Tumors can be benign (non-cancerous) or malignant (cancerous).
 Benign tumors do not spread into nearby tissue, lymph nodes, or blood systems.
 Malignant tumors may grow into nearby tissue or spread throughout your body.

-At the UMMC Cancer Institute, we treat all types of reproductive cancers.
+At the UMMC Cancer Center and Research Institute, we treat all types of reproductive cancers.
 In fact, UMMC was a charter member of the Gynecologic Oncology Group, the organization that has set the standard of care for most gynecologic cancers.

-The UMMC Cancer Institute gynecologic care team includes a gynecologic oncologist, medical and radiation oncologists, radiologists, pathologists, genetic counselors, nurses, social workers, dietitians, and others.
+The UMMC Cancer Center and Research Institute gynecologic care team includes a gynecologic oncologist, medical and radiation oncologists, radiologists, pathologists, genetic counselors, nurses, social workers, dietitians, and others.

 The team has experience with many unusual and complex cases and sees patients with advanced cancers and other complex medical problems.
 Team members meet regularly as a group to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.